Want personalized picks that fit your family?

 What's it about?

 CRAYOLA SCOOT is a scooter sports game that combines big stunts from game franchises like Tony Hawk or Skate with the paint-splatting mechanics of Splatoon.
-Aimed at younger kids, players create and customize their own character and work their way up to become a scooter legend.
-Supporting solo play and multiplayer matches (via split-screen) -- in modes like Color Frenzy, Crazy Crayons, Splatter Tag, S.C.O.O.T. and Trick Run -- up to four players can complete for the Crayola Color Cup in a dozen parks spread out over three worlds.
-Your goal is to pull off sick tricks on your scooter, enable a speed boost and create crazy combos while scooting around urban environments.
-The bigger the stunts, the more paint you’ll have to color the world (and view your finished work at the end of each level).
+Aimed at younger kids, the game challenges players to create and customize their own character and work their way up to become a scooter legend.
+With support for solo play and multiplayer matches (via split-screen) -- in modes like Color Frenzy, Crazy Crayons, Splatter Tag, S.C.O.O.T., and Trick Run -- up to four players can compete for the Crayola Color Cup in a dozen parks spread out over three worlds.
+Your goal is to pull off sick tricks on your scooter, enable a speed boost, and create crazy combos while scooting around urban environments.
+The bigger the stunts, the more paint you'll have to color the world (and view your finished work at the end of each level).
 The better you do, the more you can upgrade your scooter and your rider's style.

 Is it any good?

-While the gameplay's accessible, there are a number of flaws that hold it back.
+While the gameplay is accessible, there are a number of flaws that hold it back.
 The graphics aren't visually impressive compared to most of the other games out today, and the music isn't memorable.
 Plus, the limited number of tricks reduces the depth of Crayola Scoot, which further reduces its replayability.
 With that said, the various modes do encourage a different use of the paint splattering mechanics, and there are bosses to face when you advance, so the mileage may vary.
-A particular stand out was the Crazy Crayons mode, which is the game’s take on a Capture the Flag.
-Overall, if you're looking for an amusing sports game that fine for younger kids, Crayola Scoot can easily paint the town red for a few hours of fun.
+A particular standout was the Crazy Crayons mode, which is the game's take on Capture the Flag.
+Overall, if you're looking for an amusing sports game that's fine for younger kids, Crayola Scoot can easily paint the town red for a few hours of fun.

 Talk to your kids about ...